ACEsuit/mace/docs/guide/lammps_mliap.rst

 LAMMPS Compilation
 ----------------

-The ML-IAP interface requires the ``develop`` branch of LAMMPS.
+The ML-IAP interface requires the ``develop`` branch of LAMMPS., you can download here: https://github.com/lammps/lammps.
 You need to compile LAMMPS with specific options for Kokkos, Python, and ML-IAP packages.

 Required CMake Options
 ^^^^^^^^^^^^^^^^^^^^^